1 Introduction to congenital disorders

-If either the father or mother has an autosomal dominant gene, there is a 50% chance of passing that gene on to each of their children.
+If either the father or mother has an autosomal dominant gene, there is a 50 percent chance of passing that gene on to each of their children.
 Both sons and daughter have an equal chance of inheriting an autosomal dominant gene.

-There is a 50% chance of a child inheriting a dominant gene from a parent.
+There is a 50 percent chance of a child inheriting a dominant gene from a parent.

 If the autosomal dominant gene causes an abnormality of structure or function, the genetic abnormality will be present in the parent with that gene, and also in each child that inherits that abnormal gene.
 Autosomal dominant disorders are, therefore, passed from one generation to the next.
 The clinical effect of the abnormal gene will usually be present in both parent and child.

 While most autosomal dominant genes are inherited, an autosomal dominant gene may also appear in a person for the first time in a family as a result of a new mutation.
 That gene will not be present in either parent.
-Therefore, the parents will be normal but the child will have the disorder.
+Therefore, the parents will not have the disorder but the child will.
 However, the new mutated gene can be passed onto future generations in the same way as other autosomal dominant genes are inherited.

 - In a single family, some members will show all the clinical features caused by the dominant gene while others who inherit the gene may only show (express) some features.
 This is known as variable expression (e.g. neurofibromatosis).
 Some family members with a dominant gene may not show any features of that gene at all.
 This is called variable penetrance (e.g. polydactyly).

-- If both parents have the same dominant gene, there is a 75% chance (3 out of 4) that each child will inherit that gene.
-There is also a 25% chance (1 in 4) of the child inheriting both dominant genes, which is usually fatal if the dominant genes are abnormal.
+- If both parents have the same dominant gene, there is a 75 percent chance (3 out of 4) that each child will inherit that gene.
+There is also a 25 percent chance (1 in 4) of the child inheriting both dominant genes, which is usually fatal if the dominant genes are abnormal.
 Therefore, all children will inherit either one or both dominant genes.

 Figure 1-3: The pattern of autosomal dominant inheritance.
-There is a 50% chance that the autosomal dominant gene (e.g. D) will be passed from the affected parent to each child no matter whether a boy or girl.
+There is a 50 percent chance that the autosomal dominant gene (e.g. D) will be passed from the affected parent to each child no matter whether a boy or girl.

 1-16 What is a recessive gene?